Subtalime/terraform/README.md

 I was then able to call the Web-Page provided by "outputs.tf".
 Once web page confirmed, I reset it back to my Router DNS

 sudo systemd-resolve --set-dns=192.168.128.1 --interface=enp3s0

+## Using a Bastion
+make sure you use ssh-agent
+  ssh-agent bash
+check if your key has already been added ssh-add -L add your SSH-Key ssh-add -k <your-ssh-pem>
+You should be able to connect to Bastion using ssh -A <user>@<bastion>
+From there
+  ssh <user>@<instance>